-A. A general education program consisting of required courses and electives approved by the student's academic advisor, physical education political science psychology social studies sociology communications theatre

-- B. A program of professional studies monitored by the student's academic advisor, - C. An academic major in one or more of the major instructional areas of the secondary school curriculum: - art biology chemistry English history language arts mathematics
+- A general education program consisting of required courses and electives approved by the student's academic advisor; - B. A program of professional studies monitored by the student's academic advisor; - C. An academic major in one or more of the major instructional areas of the secondary school curriculum:

+biology mathematics

+chemistry political science

+English psychology

+history social studies

+language arts sociology